Travelers to New York must quarantine for three days, then get coronavirus test | Health

 Travelers to New York must quarantine for three days, then get coronavirus test

 Most people arriving in New York state must quarantine for at least three full days before taking a coronavirus test, Governor Andrew Cuomo announced on Saturday as he overhauled one of the strictest quarantine regimes for travellers in the United States.
 If that test comes back negative, the traveller can leave quarantine.
-The requirements will not apply to residents of "contiguous" states, Cuomo told reporters, and there will be different requirements for New Yorkers who leave the state for less than 24 hours.
+The requirements, which take effect on Wednesday, will not apply to residents of "contiguous" states, Cuomo told reporters, and there will be different requirements for New Yorkers who leave the state for less than 24 hours.

 He named Connecticut, Pennsylvania and New Jersey as examples of contiguous states, home to many commuters to New York City.
 But it was unclear whether neighbouring Vermont and Massachusetts would also be exempt from the new regime.
 His office did not reply to questions seeking clarification on Saturday.
 People will also be required to take a test that comes back negative within the three days prior to heading to New York, the governor said.